Reading and sleep are both very important activities. But sometimes, sleepiness can interrupt your reading session.

 Small and unclear text will clearly cause greater strain on your eyes and will cause you to lose focus and become tired more easily.
 Another risk factor is reading from screens, whether they be computers, smartphones, or TVs.
 The glare of the screen can cause, among many other negative effects, eye fatigue.
 This in turn may lead to overall fatigue which may cause sleepiness.

 Give Your Reading Experience

 Track the books you read, monitor the time you spend reading and keep notes on your reading habits and how it makes you feel.
 You can set yourself targets for the time you spend reading and you can get notified whenever you’re behind on your reading time.

 Before we go into seeing how we can deal with the factors causing drowsiness while reading, I would like to make an important observation.

 Some readers, while reading this article, may understand that sleepiness caused by reading is to be avoided in any and all situations.
 This is not true.

-Now that we’ve clarified what some of the possible factors which can cause sleepiness while reading are, I will try to provide some ideas on how to combat these situations in order for you to enjoy your reading sessions without falling asleep.
+Now that we’ve clarified some of the possible factors which can cause sleepiness while reading, I will try to provide some ideas on how to combat these situations in order for you to enjoy your reading sessions without falling asleep.